ofajardo/pyreadr/README.md

 ### Reading timestamps and timezones

+R Date objects are read as integers (number of days since Jan 1st 1970).
+As librdata does not give back attributes such as class we cannot convert them automatically to a python datetime.

 R datetime objects (POSIXct and POSIXlt) are internally stored as UTC timestamps, and may have additional timezone information if the user set it explicitly.
 If no timezone information was set by the user R uses the local timezone for display.